$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Lattice Calculation

 In order to improve statistics we work with a random wall source placed at multiple origin times $T_0$.
 From each of these sources we compute charm propagators with momenta inserted using twisted boundary conditions~\cite{Sachrajda:2004mi, Guadagnoli:2005be}, as well as zero momentum strange propagators and zero momentum heavy quark propagators.
-On sets 1, 2 and 4 correlation functions with different $T_0$ on a single configuration are binned.
-On set 3, where the four values of $T_0$ are separated by 48 lattice units, the data from different values of $T_0$ is not binned since correlations between them are very small.
-We tie the strange and charm propagators together (with the appropriate operators and conjugation) at time $T_0+t$ to construct $C_\text{2pt}^{D_s^*}(t,0)$, and tie the strange and heavy propagators together at time $T_0+t$ to construct $C_\text{2pt}^{H_s}(t,0)$.
+Correlation functions with different $T_0$ on a single configuration are binned.
+We tie the strange and charm propagators together (with the appropriate operators and conjugation) at time $T_0+t$ to construct $C_\mathrm{2pt}^{D_s^*}(t,0)$, and tie the strange and heavy propagators together at time $T_0+t$ to construct $C_\mathrm{2pt}^{H_s}(t,0)$.
 To construct the three-point correlation functions we use the strange propagator at time $T_0-T$ as a source for the heavy quark propagator which we tie together with the charm quark at time $T_0+t-T$.
 The arrangement of propagators in $C_\mathrm{3pt}$ is shown in figure~\ref{3ptfig}, shifted so that the $H_s$ operator is at time $0$.

 We use twisted boundary conditions in the $(1,1,0)$ direction with the twist chosen such that for the largest value of $am_h$ on a given lattice the points span the physical $q^2$ range evenly, where we estimate the maximum value of $q^2$ using the measured values of $M_{H_s}$ from \cite{EuanBsDs}.
-The twists we use are given in Table\ref{twists}, in units of $\pi/L_x$, together with the values of $T$ used in the three point functions in eq.~(\ref{threepointcorr}).
+The twists we use are given in Table~\ref{twists}, in units of $\pi/L_x$, together with the values of $T$ used in the three point functions in eq.~(\ref{threepointcorr}).

 The correlation functions in Eq.~(\ref{threepointcorr}) are fit to the forms derived by considering the insertion of complete sets of states:

 and